nikic/PHP-Parser/UPGRADE-4.0.md

 * Many subnodes that previously held simple strings now store `Identifier` nodes instead (or `VarLikeIdentifier` nodes if they have form `$ident`).
 The constructors of the affected nodes will automatically convert strings to `Identifier`s and `Identifier`s implement `__toString()`.
-As such some code continues without changes, but anything using `is_string()`, type-strict comparisons or strict-mode may require adjustment.
+As such some code continues to work without changes, but anything using `is_string()`, type-strict comparisons or strict-mode may require adjustment.
 The following is an exhaustive list of all affected subnodes:

    * `Const::$name`
    * `NullableType::$type` (for simple types)